Glaucoma Treatment Options

 Drainage Implant Surgery

 Drainage implants are small silicone tubes that are surgically placed into the eye behind the cornea.
 They make it easier for fluid to flow out of the eye and into adjacent capillaries and tissues, where it is reabsorbed by the body.
 While drainage implants do not improve vision, they can be highly effective at reducing pressure in the eye, which helps to prevent damage to the optic nerve.
 Drainage implant surgery is typically reserved for more complex glaucoma cases.
-At our North Carolina eye care centers, we perform drainage implant surgery as an outpatient procedure.

 Minimally Invasive Glaucoma Surgeries (MIGS) refer to a number of devices/techniques that are used to address one or two of the areas of outflow resistance associated with IOP in glaucoma patients.
 Typically performed during cataract surgery, these procedures are said to be quicker and safer than traditional glaucoma surgery.
-The long-term efficacy of these new procedures has yet to be determined, however.

 *Indications for MIGS are different compared to invasive glaucoma surgeries and do not include patients with advanced disease or patients who require very low unmedicated postoperative IOP.